Evaluation Using Barcelona Principles

 Principle 7

 Evaluating communication efforts is focused on tracking progress and measuring impact.
-Knowledge outcomes, predisposition, changes and behavior can all be measured.
+Knowledge outcomes, predisposition changes and behavior can all be measured.
 And remember, evaluation is ideally conducted before, during and after a communication campaign to ensure your plan is effective.

-Note: This is based on Barcelona Principles 2.0 (2015).
-For more information on Barcelona Principles 3.0 (July 2020), click here.
+Note: This information is based on the Barcelona Principles 2.0 (2015).
+For more information on Barcelona Principles 3.0 (July 2020), refer to the International Association for the Measurement and Evaluation of Communication

 Discover More You May Like